kletobias/kletobias.github.io/_projects/data_prep_0.md

 ## Reading In the Input Data

 The input data is split into 3 csv files, that together capture all rental listings that were online and within the boundaries of the city of Hamburg at the time of scraping the data.
 The source was a large German rental listing site called 'Immoscout24'.
 [ImmoScout24 - https://www.immobilienscout24.de](https://www.immobilienscout24.de/) is their official brand name and URL.

 Various features were extracted from the listings through the use of webscraping and it is the main objective at this stage to clean and construct a tidy DataFrame, that is ready for the following stages.
 A brief overview of the following stages is given below.

 - Feature Engineering - Adding location based features
 - EDA - Exploratory Data Analysis
 - Machine Learning - Fitting and tuning 2 models, then predicting the value of variable 'base rent'
 - Analyzing & Discussing the results

 Back to the task at hand, we begin by reading in the csv files and creating the Pandas (*pd*) DataFrame object.
-Throughout this article, any Pandas DataFrame object will be assigned to a variable that always contains the letters 'df', plus any prefix or suffix, preceding or succeeding the letters 'df' in some cases.
+Throughout this article, any Pandas DataFrame object will be assigned to a variable that always contains the letters ' df', plus any prefix or suffix, preceding or succeeding the letters 'df' in some cases.

 In the first step, we import the necessary modules

 ```python
 import pandas as pd # The library used to manipulate and to create a tidy DataFrame object
 seed = 42 # Create reproducible random output.
 ```

 The path to the input data is assigned to variables `scraping_{1..3}`.
 For each of them a DataFrame object is created afterwards.
 The DataFrame `df`, which holds the data of all three is created and duplicate rows are dropped.
 The command used to drop any possibly duplicate rows is `df.drop_duplicates()` without any specifying further parameters as to the subset of columns to consider when determining, if two rows are identical.
 Like that, only such rows are dropped, that have identical values for all variables found in the dataset.
 This was mainly done to get rid of overlapping page ranges from the scraping part and also to get rid of duplicate listings on the website.

 ```python
 scraping_1 = "../data/20181203-first_scraping_topage187.csv"